Hùng Vương High School

-Hung Vương High School, is an 85-year-old public high school in Ho Chi Minh City of Vietnam.
+Hung Vương High School is a 90-year-old public high school in Ho Chi Minh City, Vietnam.
 It was founded in 1934.

 History

-Since the day of foundation, the school has changed its name many times, like Cho Lon Primary School, Do Huu Phuong Primary School and now it has been named Hùng Vương High School.
-Hung Vuong is known for its good teachers who possess high teaching skills and its disciplines.
-Many high-ranking official people in Vietnam graduated from the school and it became famous to a lot of parents from District 1, Ho Chi Minh City, District 3, Ho Chi Minh City, District 5, Ho Chi Minh City, District 6, Ho Chi Minh City, District 8, Ho Chi Minh City, District 10, Ho Chi Minh City and District 11, Ho Chi Minh City.
+Since the day of its foundation, the school has changed its name many times, like Cho Lon Primary School, Do Huu Phuong Primary School, and now it has been named Hùng Vương High School.
+Hung Vuong is known for its good teachers who possess high teaching skills and discipline.
+Many high-ranking official people in Vietnam graduated from the school.
+It became famous to a lot of parents from District 5, Ho Chi Minh City.

 Location

-It is located in the center of District 5, a Chinatown of Ho Chi Minh City, Ho Chi Minh City.
+It is located in the center of District 5, a Chinatown in Ho Chi Minh City.
 This school is between two hospitals: Ho Chi Minh City Medicine and Pharmacy University and Pham Ngoc Thach University of Medicine.
-The address is: 124 Hong Bang Street, Ward 12, Dist.
+The address is 124 Hong Bang Street, Ward 12, Dist.
 5.

 Ranking

 Hùng Vương High School is in the top 100 best high schools in the country.
-From 2014 to 2015, it successfully admitted more than 3000 students.
+From 2014 to 2015, it successfully admitted more than 3,000 students.